DIY Funny Socks

 How to Make DIY Funny Socks

 You ready to make your own DIY funny socks?!
 It is so easy!
-All you will need is a Cricut Machine (I used my Cricut Maker), an EasyPress or an iron, Cricut SportFlex iron-on in your desired color, socks, and scissors!
+All you will need is a Cricut Machine (I used my Cricut Maker), an EasyPress or an iron, SportFlex iron-on in your desired color, socks, and scissors!

 VIDEO TUTORIAL: